 - a.
-To meet prior to the deadline for submission of applications for promotion to the TeP Committee and consider all applications for promotion; - b.
+To meet prior to the deadline for submission of applications for tenure to the TeP Committee and consider all applications for tenure; - b.
 To notify each applicant of his/her right to appear before the committee prior to submitting its recommendation to TeP, inform each applicant of the recommendation of the committee, and provide each applicant with the reasons for the recommendation. - c.
-To establish the authenticity and validity of any evidence submitted by the applicant and to prepare a summary statement on the merits of these for inclusion with its recommendation. - d.
-To review all of the evidence available and submit a detailed recommendation, entitled the Department Committee Promotion Recommendation, for each applicant in writing to the TeP Committee that shall contain specific references to the evidence considered by the committee on the basis of which the recommendation was made.
+To establish the authenticity and validity of any evidence submitted by the applicant and to prepare a summary statement on the merits of these for inclusion with its recommendation.

-- e.
-To deliver, by hand, to the Provost's Office by December 15, all materials submitted by the applicant, all evidence considered by the committee, and the recommendation of the committee; and - f.
-To submit a full list of applicants from the department/unit to the Dean/Library Director/appropriate manager and the chair of TeP.
+- d.
+To review all of the evidence available and submit a detailed recommendation, entitled the Department Committee Tenure Recommendation, for each applicant in writing to the TeP Committee that shall contain specific references to the evidence considered by the committee on the basis of which the recommendation was made. - e.
+To deliver, by hand, to the Provost's Office by the deadline provided in Section III (December 15 for tenure and promotion applicants, February 15 for fall anniversary tenure only applicants, and October 1 for spring anniversary tenure applicants), all materials submitted by the applicant, all evidence considered by the committee, and the recommendation of the committee; and - f.
+To submit a full list of applicants from the department/unit to the chair of TeP.